-This is just simple, down home deliciousness with a lot of flavor and just a hint of heat from the green chiles and a bit of the bite from the chili powder.
+This is just simple, down-home deliciousness with a lot of flavors and just a hint of heat from the green chiles and a bit of the bite from the chili powder.
 Choose your heat level ranging from the milder Ancho to the zippy Chipotle powder.
 If you’re a follower, you know which one I chose!
+Yep.
+Both, lol!!

 Easy White Chicken Chili

 - Yield: 6 to 8 1x

 - 1 pound cooked shredded boneless chicken breast (see note)

 - 2 onions, chopped

 - 1 teaspoon chipotle powder for some heat, or ancho for a milder taste